Enjoy unlimited access to Climbing’s award-winning features, in-depth interviews, and expert training advice. Subscribe here.

 Climbing shoes are not cheap, but there are things you can do to minimize the wear and tear and prologue their lives.

 Keep them clean.
 Never walk around at the base of the crag in your shoes.
 And if they do get muddy or sandy, be sure to clean them off before climbing–something that protects both your shoes and the rock from the sandpapery influence of dirt.

 Don’t use your project shoes for your warmups or gym sessions.
 Most climbers don’t train or warm up in their best shoes.
 If you go through the time to buy and break in a pair of expensive (and agonizing) shoes, why continue to break them down on climbs far below your limit?

 Resole your shoes.
 Read: “Resole Your Expensive Rock Shoes Before It’s too Late“Section divider

 III.
 Our favorites

 There are a number of great shoes out there.
-But these ten shoes are—at the moment, anyway—our favorite.
+But these eleven shoes (we just couldn’t narrow it down…) are—at the moment, anyway—our favorite.